-During the year the NEW Homes Board also approved the development of 30 new affordable homes for rent at Llys Dewi, Penyffordd (Holywell), Nant-Y-Gro, Gronant, and Maes Gwern, Mold.
+During the year the NEW Homes Board approved the development and purchase of 28 new affordable homes for rent in Saltney, Oakenholt, Bryn y Baal and Penyffordd (Buckley), with further schemes being considered.
 Following a thorough appraisal of capital funding options available the Board's preferred option was to seek approval to borrow the capital finance required directly from the Council.
-The Council has approved a loan of up to £10,000k, none of which was drawn down during the year.
+The Council has approved loans of up to £30,000k, in addition to a previous loan of £7,530k granted, of which £2,879k was drawn down during the year.